“May the Lord give you peace.”

 Thus Carol’s house has eloquently exemplified her simple inner-directed life of instinctively communing with Nature, often without concern for outer–directed societal standards.

 Ron’s Synchronicity Story: “Goodbye St. Francis”= Farewell Carol

 During forty years of living in the same San Francisco high-rise hermitage, my apartment has been adorned with many pictures and portrayals of St. Francis, my favorite saint, and of the peace prayer which he inspired.
-And until recently St. Francis in a stone statue also presided over my outside deck garden.
+And until four years ago St. Francis in a stone statue also presided over my outside deck garden.

 But in July 2018, I was obliged to remove everything from my outdoor deck so it could be renovated and repainted.
 Thereafter, I realized that I could no longer physically maintain my deck-top garden.
 So I decided to give away the plants and planters blessed by my St. Francis statue.
-While I’ve been looking for new homes for my plants, the St. Francis statue has been stored in an inconspicuous corner of my bedroom which is temporarily filled with many deck plants.
+While I was looking for new homes for my plants, the St. Francis statue was kept in an inconspicuous corner of my bedroom which was temporarily filled with many deck plants.